 FEHT is an acronym for Finite Element Heat Transfer.
 FEHT was originally designed to facilitate the numerical solution of steady-state and transient two-dimensional conduction heat transfer problems.
 However, the fundamental equations describing conduction heat transfer, bio-heat transfer, potential flow, steady electric currents, electrostatics, and scalar magnetostatics are similar.
 The current version of FEHT has been designed to solve problems in all of these disciplines.
-Versions of FEHT have been developed for the Apple Macintosh series computers and for PC compatible computers using the Microsoft Windows 95/98/NT operating systems.
+Versions of FEHT have been developed for computers using the Microsoft Windows operating systems.

 Most practical conduction heat transfer problems can not be solved analytically.
 As a result, numerical solutions provide the only feasible way in which these problems can be solved.
 There are two common approaches: finite-difference and finite-element methods.
 In both approaches, the governing partial differential conduction equation subject to specified boundary (and for transient problems, initial) conditions is transformed into a system of ordinary differential equations (for transient problems) or algebraic equations (for steady-state problems) which are solved to yield an approximate solution for the temperature distribution.
 In the finite difference method, spatial discretization of the problem using a set of nodal points followed by application of energy balances and rate equations for each of the discrete segments directly results in a system of equations which are solved to obtain the temperature at each nodal point.